Sub-

 Mr Buchta is the head of technology und research management

-Objective of the sub-project
+Objective of the subproject

-Strictly speaking, the goal of this sub-project is to follow each individual step with a magnifying glass in order to describe the processes that take place in development.
-Necessary data from this project will be derived, described and implemented in sub-models.
+Strictly speaking, the goal of this SB is to follow each individual step with a magnifying glass in order to describe the processes that take place in development.
+Necessary data from this project will be derived, described and implemented in submodels.
 Subsequently, the results will be incorporated into an implementation concept that shows how the digital twin can be realised in the development of the wire harness.

 Work priorities